nikukyugamer/simple-ga-reporting/README.md

 SimpleGaReports.filtered_results #=> Legato::Query
 ```

-# Configuration files
+# Detail of configuration

-## API configuration file
+## 1. Configuration of API account
-- You must create Google Analytics API configuration file
+- You must set Google Analytics API configuration, `private_key` and `client_email`
+- There are two ways to set it
+    - The one is by arguments
+        - Set arguments of `SimpleGaReports.filtered_results` method
+    - The other is by YAML file
         - Default filepath is `./config/key_and_email.yml`
-    - You can change filepath by argument with `create_ga_user` method
+        - You can change filepath by argument
-- Sample is below
+- The sample of YAML file is below

 ```yaml
 private_key: "-----BEGIN PRIVATE KEY-----\nMIIE..........Eqw==\n-----END PRIVATE KEY-----\n"
 client_email: "your_account_name@foobar.iam.gserviceaccount.com"
 ```

-## Google Analytics reporting configuration file
+## 2. Google Analytics reporting configuration
 - You must create the YAML file which contains Google Analytics reporting configuration
 - Default filepath is `./config/ga_reporting_config.yml`
-    - You can change filepath by argument with `configure` method
+    - You can change filepath by argument in `SimpleGaReports.configure` method
-- Sample is below
+- The sample of YAML file is below

 ```yaml
 profile_name: my_profile_name